One of the most significant places in my life was the small cottage shown here in John Tribe’s excellent 1953 watercolour.

-Known colloquially as ‘Woollup’ (actual spelling Wholehope, click the map to see the exact location), this was a Youth Hostel of the bothy variety, high up in the Cheviot Hills about three miles above Alwinton in upper Coquetdale, Northumberland.
+Known colloquially as ‘Woollup’ (actual spelling Wholehope, click the map for the exact location), this was a Youth Hostel of the bothy variety, high up in the Cheviot Hills about three miles above Alwinton in upper Coquetdale, Northumberland.

-Originally a shepherd’s cottage, in the late 1940’s the rather dingy white building had been converted into a youth hostel to provide a jumping-off point for walkers to get into the remoter reaches of the Cheviot Hills.
-The initiative was very successful, so that by the mid 1950s the reputation of the hostel had spread all over the northern part of the UK and many people made the trek from Alwinton up the grassy track of Clennel Street, all heading for that tiny building.
+Originally a shepherd’s cottage, in the late 1940’s the scruffy white building was converted into a youth hostel as a jumping-off point for walkers to get into the remoter reaches of the Cheviot Hills.
+The initiative was successful, by the mid 1950s the reputation of Woollup had spread over the northern part of the UK and many people trekked from Alwinton up the ancient grassy track of Clennel Street, all heading for that tiny building.

-Other contributors to this website have their own Woollup stories to tell, but in my case, actually getting there for the first time was almost a chance event, an object lesson into how quickly a life can change.
+Other contributors have their own Woollup stories, but in my case, actually getting there for the first time was almost a chance event, an object lesson into how quickly a life can change.

-Aged 16 and newly back from four years living in Australia, I hadn’t yet made any close friends and at weekends I watched with envy as our neighbour Jimmy Richardson went off on his motorbike with a rucksack on his back.
-Eventually, I plucked up enough courage to talk with him about where he went and what he had been doing over those weekends – Jimmy explained about this little cottage that he went to up in the Cheviot hills and said he would be very happy to take me the next weekend, the Easter weekend of 1956.
-There was a mad scramble during the week while I got my gear collected together, then on the next Thursday night off I went on Jimmy’s pillion seat, en route to Alwinton and the start of the most formative period of my life.
-I must have been deeply affected by the experience, because when writing these words 60 years later I remembered every detail of that long weekend as if it were yesterday.
-The open nature of the discussions, the primitive cooking arrangements, the bunk beds with rough blankets, the chemical toilets, my first pint in the Rose and Thistle pub, every item was there in clear recall.
+Aged 16 and newly back from four years living in Australia, at weekends I enviously watched our neighbour Jimmy Richardson going off on his motorbike with a rucksack on his back.
+Eventually, I plucked up enough courage to talk with him about where he went and what he had been doing over those weekends – Jimmy explained about a cottage that he went to up in the Cheviot hills and said he would be very happy to take me the next weekend, the Easter weekend of 1956.

-I was entranced and went back on my own the very next weekend, taking the Friday night bus up to the Three Wheat Heads pub in Thropton (imagine my dismay when everyone else got off in Rothbury!), then walking the nine miles to Alwinton and three miles up Clennel Street to a dark and lonely cottage, empty now of the conversation and laughter of the previous weekend.
+Entranced, I went back on my own the very next weekend, taking the Friday night bus to Thropton (imagine my dismay when everyone else got off in Rothbury), then walking the nine lonely miles to Alwinton and three miles up Clennel Street to a dark and cold cottage, empty now of the conversation and laughter of my first visit.

-Afraid of being on my own, in the listening silence I lit the Tilley lamp and put a candle in the window to guide anyone else coming up the track, made a big fire and lit a primus stove to make some comforting noise, then crawled into my sleeping bag and tried to get to sleep before the stove ran out of fuel – but Hypnos deserted me, and I watched as a greening dawn crept slowly over the hills and dewdrops condensed on the grimy windows like the tears of the night.
+Totally alone for the first time in my life, in the listening silence I lit the Tilley lamp and put a candle in the window to guide anyone else coming up the track, made a big fire and lit a primus stove to make some comforting noise, then crawled into my sleeping bag and tried to get to sleep before the stove ran out of fuel – but Hypnos deserted me, and I watched as the greening dawn crept over the hills and dewdrops condensed on the grimy windows like the tears of the night.

-Later in the day, anxiously watching the area to the south, I saw tiny figures striding up the track, new friends that I could get to know, people with new stories to share.
-I knew that many of the regular visitors were people that had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.
+Later, still watching, I saw tiny figures on the track, new friends, folk with stories to share.
+I knew that many of the regulars had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.

-Weekends at Wholehope changed everything.
-Before, I was heading for ‘normal’ life as an engineer of some sort, but that primitive cottage turned out to be a place of great meaning for me, a focal point for my development and practical education and the first place where I was treated as an adult – heady stuff for a 16 year-old!
+Woollup changed my life.
+Before, I was heading for ‘normal’ life as an engineer of some sort, but that primitive cottage turned out to be a place of great meaning for me, a focal point for my development and practical education and the first place where I was treated as an adult – heady stuff for a 16 year-old.

-Wholehope is where I met Adrian and Doreen Gill, Jim Lavery, Meg Knox, Charlie and Joan Sharman, Bill Storey, Alan Didsbury, Alan Bell, Vera Hodges, Eric Rayson and many more of my lifelong friends, kindred spirits who became embedded in the warp and weft of my adult existence, and in my mind the life-force of our little group somehow permeated the very fabric of the place – now a silent pile of stones on a lonely Cheviot hillside but as entire in my memory as in the black and white images of my teenage years.
+That humble bothy is where I met Adrian and Doreen Gill, Jim Lavery, Meg Knox, Charlie and Joan Sharman, Bill Storey, Alan Didsbury, Alan Bell, Vera Hodges, Eric Rayson and many more, kindred spirits who became lifelong friends and are forever embedded in the warp and weft of my adult existence – and in my mind the life-force of our little group somehow permeated the very fabric of the place – now a silent pile of stones on a deserted Cheviot hillside, but as entire in my memory as in the black and white images from my teenage years.

-As you read this, Wholehope is no more and the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.
+Everything changes.
+In those callow days we had wings on our heels, but the halcyon Woollup era ended long ago, our wings clipped by the inexorable passage of time.
+Now, the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind – but go there, sit on the stones that mark the site and listen carefully; you may hear faint echoes of our singing and laughter from times long past.

-My family all know that I want my ashes to be spread over the site, so in the future, if you need to talk with me, then that will be the best place to try!
+My family know that I want my ashes to be spread over the site, so if in the future you need to talk with me, then that will be the best place to try.

 Thanks to John Tribe for permission to use his images in this piece, including this very atmospheric sketch of the Harbottle piper Joe Hutton in the ‘Rose and Thistle’ pub in Alwinton in the summer of 1956.
 To complete the magic, click the link, close your eyes and listen to Joe playing – your imagination will do the rest.
 For the curious, according to John Tribe the two guys leaning on the back of the settle are John himself and Tug Wilson.